 Please see below for answers to commonly asked questions.
 If your questions are not answered here, please contact us and we will respond as quickly as possible!

 All of our campus events are open to all high school students at no cost.
 Events at local high schools may have different attendance requirements.
 Please contact us for further details.
 If you wish to attend one of our campus events, please visit our events page for more info and to RSVP.

 Where are events held?

-Our biggest events such as Admissions Workshop and Scholarship Workshop are held on the University of Washington campus.
-Other events such as FAFSA nights and smaller admissions workshops may be held at local high schools, please contact us for information about these events.
+Our annual events, Admissions Workshop Weekend and Spring BBQ, are held on the University of Washington–Seattle campus.
+Other events such as FAFSA nights and smaller CAE events may be held at local high schools.
+Please contact us for information about these events.

 Is transportation provided?